radubuzas/xalloc/README.md

 service rsyslog restart
 ```
 I restart the `rsyslog` service because I changed `rsyslog.conf`.
 If you modify `syslog.conf` you should probably restart the `syslog` service.
+Now the every log made by the allocator daemon can be checked at `/var/log/xdaemon.log`!